codeforsanjose/disaster-response-sj/README.md

 # Need Help?

 Questions?
-Reach out to the project team on the #disaster-respons-sj Slack channel [https://codeforsanjose.slack.com/messages/disaster-response-sj](https://codeforsanjose.slack.com/messages/disaster-response-sj)
+Reach out to the project team on the #disaster-response-sj Slack channel [https://codeforsanjose.slack.com/messages/disaster-response-sj](https://codeforsanjose.slack.com/messages/disaster-response-sj)

 Running this web app and working on it assumes some level of command line knowledge, familiarity with git, and using npm.
 If you're unfamiliar with this, you may want to review some web development resources.
 You can also ask for some guidance from other contributors.